Raynard Sanders, Ed.D.

 He lives near Washington, D.C. with his wife, Rosie, and their daughter.

-John Slade, WBOK radio host, comic book and political cartoonist of Think504.com has joined The Claiborne Avenue History Project (CAHP) as a community researcher to add to our resources to bring this grand project to even greater life.
+John Slade, WBOK radio host, comic book and political cartoonist of Think504.com joined CAHP as a community history researcher adding resources to bring this grand project to even greater life.

 John Slade is a lifelong resident of New Orleans and has witnessed the changes on North Claiborne Avenue from when it had a broad grassy neutral ground until its time as a route for the Interstate highway system.
 John Slade brings his personal memories as well as a journalist’s nose to help find out what the North Claiborne Avenue area was like.